sequelize/sequelize-typescript/README.md

 ### Minification
-If you need to minify your code, you need to set `tableName` and `modelName` in the `DefineOptions` for `@Table` annotation. sequelize-typescript uses the class name as default name for `tableName` and `modelName`.
+If you need to minify your code, you need to set `tableName` and `modelName` in the `DefineOptions` for `@Table` annotation. sequelize-typescript uses the class name as default name for `modelName`, and `tableName` is generated from that.
 When the code is minified the class name will no longer be the originally defined one (So that `class User` will become `class b` for example).